 In this article, we’ll be taking a look at some of the ways you can get investment for your startup, and how to find the perfect investor.
 First of all, let’s look at what an investor can do for your new business…

-Why might I need to find investors for a startup business?
+Why might I need to find investors for my startup business?

 Although it is possible to get money for your new startup by funding it yourself (‘bootstrapping’), some startup founders choose to work alongside an investor.